 Vice Chairman, El Pomar Foundation

-General Charles H. Jacoby, Jr. (Ret.) has over 36 years of leading military, government, and international organizations.
-He has commanded at all levels in Airborne infantry and Joint assignments from Company to Combatant Commander.
-Following Corps command, Jacoby served as the Director of Strategy, Plans, and Policy, J5 of the Joint Staff where he led planning for coalition and NATO operations in Libya and assisted in the Middle East Peace Process.
-He also served as the US Military Representative to the United Nations.
-In his final assignment, Jacoby served as the first Army officer to Command North American Aerospace Command (NORAD) and US Northern Command.
+General Charles “Chuck” Jacoby, Jr. (Ret.) has over 36 years of leading military, government, and international organizations.
+He has commanded at all levels in airborne infantry and joint assignments from company to combatant commander.
+Following corps command, Chuck served as the director of strategy, plans and policy, J5 of the Joint Chiefs of Staff where he led planning for coalition and NATO operations in Libya and assisted in the Middle East Peace Process.
+He also served as the U.S. military representative to the United Nations.
+In his final assignment, Chuck served as the first Army officer to command the North American Aerospace Command (NORAD) and US Northern Command.
 General Jacoby has served as a Trustee of El Pomar Foundation since 2015.

 Trustee, El Pomar Foundation

-Toti Cadavid, a native of Colombia, is president of U-Fulfilled, provinding executive and life coaching, training and speaking services.
-Prior to this, Toti was a seasoned multicultural communications strategist with far-reaching experience in both domestic and international arenas.
+Toti Cadavid, a native of Colombia, is President of U-Fulfilled, providing executive and life coaching, training and speaking services.
+Previously, Toti was a seasoned multicultural communications strategist with far-reaching experience in both domestic and international arenas.
 After a successful career in corporate America, she launched and, until 2012, led Xcelente Marketing, a top-notch Hispanic marketing agency.
 Toti currently sits on the boards of the Denver Metro Chamber of Commerce, Colorado Health Foundation, Denver International Airport Management Advisory Council, and Junior Achievement.

 Managing Director, Arrowhead Partners